JuliaDynamics/DynamicalBilliards.jl/docs/src/ray-splitting.md

 Notice also how we defined the function in such a way that critical refraction is respected, i.e. if `θ(φ) ≥ π/2` then `T(φ) = 0`.

-!!! important "Critical angle"
-    The user has the responsibility to be absolutely certain that there can never be transmission with refracted angle `≥ π/2`.
-If such an event occurs, everything in the code will break and lead to infinite recursion.

-    Please also see the discussion at the end of this page about the "Physics" of the ray-splitting functions.

 Lastly, for this example we will use magnetic propagation.
 We define functions such that the antidots also reverse the direction of the magnetic field
 ```julia